jannHds/jannHds/README.md

 - Portfolio: work on it

 ---
-⭐ Always learning and building new AI projects.
+⭐ Passionate about exploring emerging technologies and continuous advancements in the field of Artificial Intelligence.